heart

 Analyzing gender in public transportation requires:

 • 1.
 Rethinking categories used in public transportation surveys.
-The innovative concept, “mobility of care,” captures significant travel patterns, and can be used to render public transportation more equitable and responsive to users’ needs.
+The innovative concept "mobility of care", captures significant travel patterns, and it can be used to render public transportation more equitable and responsive to users' needs.

-3. Gathering data disaggregated by sex and other variables (such as income, self-reported race/ethnicity, family status, etc.) that may correlate with transit use.
+3. Gathering data disaggregated by sex and other variables (such as income, self-reported ethnicity, family status, etc.) that may correlate with transit use.

 Next Steps